-Detail Amount Pupil premium funding allocation this academic year £101,430 Recovery premium funding allocation this academic year £6,762 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £108,192
+Detail Amount Pupil premium funding allocation this academic year £140,700 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £140,700

-Part A: Pupil premium strategy plan Statement of intent
+Part A: Pupil Premium Strategy Plan

+Statement of Intent

 At the Suthers School our vision is to provide 'world class learning opportunities for all'.
-Through 'Knowledge, Wisdom, and Fairness' we aim to develop our students' five vital character strengths of 'Tenacity, Optimism, Respect, Curiosity and Hard-work' so that they are equipped with the skills and social intelligence to have a positive impact on the world around them.
+Through 'Knowledge, Wisdom, and Fairness' we aim to develop our students' five vital character strengths of 'Tenacity, Optimism, Respect, Curiosity and Hard Work' so that they are equipped with the skills and social intelligence to have a positive impact on the world around them.
 Regardless of background or starting point, it is the mission of all staff in the school to make sure that all our students make progress that is in-line with or above national benchmarks and achieve high attainment across the curriculum.
 The school reviews the challenges that are specific to our school community and puts in place a wide range of mechanisms to address these challenges so that we can fulfil our vision.
 We consider further the specific challenges faced by our disadvantaged, SEND and LAC/PLAC students and address these to ensure their outcomes and progress are in line with national benchmarks.

 The curriculum at The Suthers School is carefully sequenced with ambitious and enriching knowledge so students know and remember more about each topic or concept they are studying by their end point at KS4.
 Our ambitious curriculum is enacted through high-quality teaching and learning following our philosophy of fully guided instruction.
 Our teaching strategy is underpinned by research which is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged students in our school.
-As a school we will address literacy barriers through our literacy strategy.
+As a school, we will address literacy barriers through our literacy strategy.
 Students will be provided with opportunities across all subjects, to speak, read and write like an expert allowing them to build confidence and effectively utilise subject specific vocabulary within their understanding.